Photography

 Unfortunately, like other Fujifilm stocks, Pro 400H is prone to green and magenta color casts.
 I was really hoping this wouldn't be a problem with Fuji's flagship film, but it remains a distinct characteristic of Fuji's color science. ~ Fuji Pro 400H — 35mm film review by Tobias

-All images in this post were made on a 36-exposure roll of Fujicolor Pro 400H 35mm Colour Negative Film in a Minolta X-700 with MD Rokkor-X 50mm f/1.7 lens and developed and scanned at The Darkroom. in San Clemente, CA. The images are presented here as scanned, without any colour correction, to show the characteristics of the film.
+All images in this post were made on a 36-exposure roll of Fujicolor Pro 400H in a Minolta X-700 with MD Rokkor-X 50mm f/1.7 lens and developed and scanned at The Darkroom. in San Clemente, CA. The images are presented here as scanned, without any colour correction, to show the characteristics of the film.
 If you don't like the green cast, use another film or shoot digitally and use a film simulation.
-Now that I understand Fujicolor Pro 400 film better, I may use it when the subject matter can benefit from the green cast, e.g. on a bright sunny day out in the woods or a sunny winter day in the city.
+Now that I understand the Fujicolor Pro 400 film better, I may use it when the subject can benefit from the green cast on a sunny day, e.g., in the woods or on a sunny winter day in the city.

 Submitted for the 100DaysToOffload project.